-Alexa is becoming a prominent choice of audio assistant.
-You can purchase this technology at $179.99 whereas the smaller Echo Dot comes at a thrifty price of $49.99 at Amazon.
+Alexa is becoming a prominent choice of an audio assistant.
+You can purchase this technology at $179.99 whereas the smaller Echo Dot comes at a thrifty price of $69.99 on Amazon.

-We’ve written a step by step guide of how to set up your Amazon Echo for the perfect use.
+We’ve written a step-by-step guide on how to set up your Amazon Echo for the perfect use.
 Follow the instructions to connect your device within a few minutes.

 1. Download Amazon Alexa Application

-The Amazon Echo app is available free for Android, Fire OS and iOS on Amazon’s tablets.
-In fact, the latest Fire tablets already have it built-in their system.
+The Amazon Echo app is available free for Android, Fire OS, and iOS on Amazon’s tablets.
+In fact, the latest Fire tablets already have it built into their system.
 It is not compatible with the 1st or 2nd generation of Kindle Fire.
 If you don’t prefer smartphones, you have an option of the Web app as well to handle the setup, and many people find it much easier to use.

 2. Choose a Device to Set Up

 Pop in your Amazon username and password, this is used for various things, like keeping a history of tasks you have been asking Alexa to do.
 As well as the orders by voice and to stay updated on those orders.
 However, you don’t need Amazon Prime for this purpose.
 Simply sign in on the app and go to settings.
 The settings will show you a tab to “Set up a new device” or alternatively you may click on the link.
 Within seconds, you will be shown three Amazon-provided Alexa options including Echo, Tap, or Echo Dot.
 Select your device.
 Also, you might need to pick up a language.
 The current options are English for the US, UK, or German.